 Past faculty members are currently listed on our website.
-Most will return for 2017.
-We anticipate announcing final faculty appointments for this summer in March 2017.
+Most will return year after year.
+We anticipate announcing final faculty appointments for this summer in March.

 What events are open to parent observation?

-The end-of-session chamber ensemble and large ensemble concerts on the final Friday evening in the Nicholas Music Center is open to friends, family, and the general public free of charge.
+The end-of-session chamber ensemble concerts on the final Friday evening in the Nicholas Music Center is open to friends, family, and the general public free of charge.